-Few furniture pieces can claim to be the ultimate in customizability when it comes to any living space than the modular sofa.
-These interchangeable sofas have become more and more popular in homes, apartments, and living spaces—inside as well as outside—for so many reasons.
+Few pieces of furniture can be considered the ultimate in customizability quite like the modular sofa.
+These interchangeable sofas have become extremely popular in homes, apartments, and living spaces—inside as well as outside—for so many reasons.

-They are called modular, or interchangeable, as the whole of the sofa is created by using smaller pieces.
-So interchangeable sofas can be broken up into chair-sized chaises, corner seats, ottomans, corner couches, L shapes, and a multitude of shapes that fit virtually any space.
-However, the price for these interchangeable sofas may be more prohibitive than you thought.
-So you might be wondering how to make a base or perhaps you’ve already found the perfect wooden base to build your modular couch.
+They are called modular, or interchangeable, because the whole sofa is created by piecing smaller parts together.
+As a result, interchangeable sofas can be broken up into chair-sized chaises, corner seats, ottomans, corner couches, L shapes, and a multitude of shapes that fit virtually any space.
+You might be wondering how to make a base or perhaps you’ve already found the perfect wooden base to build your modular couch.
 But do you know about using foam to make your interchangeable sofa?

-Once you’ve picked or built the base for your couch, it’s time to measure.
+Once you’ve purchased or built the base for your couch, it’s time to measure.
 To get the dimensions of your couch, you’ll need to note: